jboss-developer/jboss-eap-quickstarts/websocket-hello/README.md

 The application will be running at the following URL: <http://localhost:8080/jboss-websocket-hello>.

 1. Click on the `Open Connection` button to create the WebSocket connection and display current status of `Open`.
-2. Type a name and click `Say Hello` to create and send the 'Say hello to `<NAME>`' message.
+2. Type a name and click `Say Hello` to create and send the `Say hello to <NAME>` message.
 The message appears in the server log and a response is sent to the client.
 3. Click on the `Close Connection` button to close the WebSocket connection and display the current status of `Closed`.
-4. If you attempt to send another message after closing the connection, the following message appears on the page: "WebSocket connection is not established.
-Please click the Open Connection button".
+4. If you attempt to send another message after closing the connection, the following message appears on the page:

+        WebSocket connection is not established.
+Please click the Open Connection button.

 Undeploy the Archive